liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 passwords.toolkit=com.liferay.portal.security.pwd.RegExpToolkit

-If you choose to use `com.liferay.portal.security.pwd.PasswordPolicyToolkit`{.western} as your password toolkit, you can choose either static or dynamic password generation.
-Static is set through the property `passwords.passwordpolicytoolkit.static`{.western} and dynamic uses the class `com.liferay.util.PwdGenerator`{.western} to generate the password.
+If you choose to use `com.liferay.portal.security.pwd.PasswordPolicyToolkit` as your password toolkit, you can choose either static or dynamic password generation.
+Static is set through the property `passwords.passwordpolicytoolkit.static` and dynamic uses the class `com.liferay.util.PwdGenerator` to generate the password.
 If you are using LDAP password syntax checking, you will also have to use the static generator so that you can guarantee that passwords obey its rules.